JayCuthrell/fudge-org-eleventy-excellent/src/posts/ai-for-you.md

 ---

-This week we take a look at the proliferation of A.I. across the Enterprise knowledge worker stack.
+This week we take a look at the proliferation of M.L. and A.I. across the Enterprise knowledge worker stack.

 This week's musical inspiration in title and lyrics: